 Explore our basecamps situated in the wild Arctic.
-Without road access they can only reached by boat during the summertime.
+Without road access they can only reached by boat safari during summertime.

-Well settled at Nordenskiöld we’ll enjoy lunch with a spectacular view of the glacier.
-In the afternoon we explore the moraine landscape on foot and get to know the surrounding area.
+Well settled in at Nordenskiöld we’ll enjoy lunch with a spectacular view of the glacier.
+In the afternoon we explore the moraine landscape on foot and familiarise ourselves with the surrounding area.
 To ensure you have time to relax in the sauna before dinner we return to the lodge in the afternoon.

 Did you know that 60% of Spitsbergen’s surface is covered by glaciers?
-One of the most majestic glaciers is lurking just outside your cabin door at Nordenskiöld Lodge.
-We will use the day to explore this icy terrain, and you can expect a view of that is nothing short of spectacular.
+One of the most majestic glaciers, Nordenskiöldbreen, is lurking just outside your cabin door at Nordenskiöld Lodge.
+We will use the day to explore this icy terrain, and you can expect a view that is nothing short of spectacular.

 You guide will teach you the basic safety rules and provide you with the necessary equipment for glacier hiking.
-We must cross a small river and the untouched moraine to get to our starting point of the glacier hike.
-Keep eyes open for polar bears, they might rest behind any corner.
+We must cross a small river and a moraine to get to our starting point for the glacier hike.
+Keep your eyes open for polar bears, they might rest behind any corner.
 We hike up and down the glacier, crossing multiple smaller crevasses.
-There are few more beautiful places in the world to enjoy an outdoor expedition lunch.
+There are few places that are more beautiful in the world to enjoy an outdoor expedition lunch in.

 The day is topped off by a relaxing visit to the sauna, followed by a much-appreciated dinner.

-After breakfast we embark on ISFJORD-EKSPRESSEN.
-Our destinations today are a historical visit and lunch in Pyramiden, before the adventure continues to Isfjord Radio.
+After breakfast we embark on Isfjord-Ekspressen.
+Our plan for today starts with a historical visit and lunch in Pyramiden, before the adventure continues onwards to Isfjord Radio.
 In Pyramiden you get to observe the Russian settlement up close.
 The town was abandoned in 1998 but has been reopened to visitors for a few years.
 It is a fascinating place with a remarkable history.

-As we continue to Isfjord Radio we will make a short stop in Longyearbyen to pick up fellow explores.
+As we continue to Isfjord Radio we will make a short stop in Longyearbyen to pick up fellow explorers that are headed to Isfjord Radio.
 You will be warmly welcomed by your hosts at Isfjord Radio around 4PM.
 At 5-6.30PM we invite you for a walk of the station where you get to learn more about the fascinating history of this unique destination.
-Finish up your day in the warm sauna at the sea cliff and enjoy a view that makes you forget about time and place.
+Finish up your day in the warm sauna by the sea cliffs and enjoy a view that makes you forget about time and place.
 Who knows what kind of wildlife will swim by the sauna tonight?

 At 8PM a 5-course dinner is served in the dining room.

 Embark on a whole day hike in Isfjord Radio together with your Isfjord Radio guide from 10AM-3PM.
-He/she will choose one of the favourite tracks along the old radio poles of the station given three optional route and activity alternatives.
+He/she will choose one of the popular tracks along the old radio poles of the station given three optional route and activity alternatives.
 The hike will be approximately 10-16 km long depending on the route.
-The different seasons with its flora and fauna define our trip underway, and the length of the canoe trip is varied due to the weather and experience of the participants.
+The different seasons with its flora and fauna define our trip underway, and the length of the canoe trip can vary due to the weather and experience of the participants.
 Lunch is included in the excursion.

 At 8PM a 5-course dinner is served in the dining room.

-This morning at 10AM we will dress warmly and hop on our Polarcircle boat to explore more of the remote northside of Isfjorden.
-Immerse yourself in the feeling of freedom as we raft across the fjord that opens at 78°N. See the distinct sailing mark Alkhornet straight forward and experience the glaciers and characteristic mountains up close.
-The bird- and wildlife is conspicuous with great activity and traffic of nesting birds.
+This morning at 10AM we will dress warmly and hop on our Polarcirkel boat to explore more of the remote northern side of Isfjorden.
+Immerse yourself in the feeling of freedom as we raft across the fjord that opens at 78°N. See the distinct sailing mark Alkhornet straight ahead and experience the glaciers and characteristic mountains close up.
+The bird- and wildlife is conspicuous with great activity and traffic from nesting birds in the hillsides.
 The RIB boat safari lasts for five hours and an outdoor lunch is included.

-Return to Isfjord Radio in the afternoon and continue to Longyearbyen with ISFJORD-EKSPRESSEN at 5PM.
+We return to Isfjord Radio in the afternoon and continue to Longyearbyen with Isfjord-Ekspressen at 5PM.

-- Accommodation in shared room and meals according to the program
+- Accommodation in a shared room and meals according to the program

 - Pick up at your hotel/guesthouse in Longyearbyen on day 1 and return on day 5